Disclaimer

 Background Information

-Cervical screening tests for 14 high-risk HPV types (including 16 and 18; the most carcinogenic ones)
+HPV testing is the initial screening test of choice for cervical cancer, it tests for 14 high-risk HPV types (including 16 and 18 – the most carcinogenic ones)

-Testing for HPV first is proven to be more sensitive than cytology.
+Testing for high-risk HPV first is proven to be more sensitive than cytology.

 There are 3 possible cytology results: